ahaasler/colos/README.md

 2. You will also need *bundler* to handle your gems: `gem install bundler`.

-3. Clone or [fork](https://github.com/ahaasler/colos/fork "Fork your own copy of ahaasler/colos to your account") the repo: `git clone https://github.com/ahaasler/jekyll-base.git` (use the URL of your fork).
+3. [Fork](https://github.com/ahaasler/colos/fork "Fork your own copy of ahaasler/colos to your account") the repo and clone it: `git clone git@github.com:username/colos.git` (use the SSH clone URL of your fork).

-4. Install all necessary *gems*: `bundle install`.
+4. Install all necessary gems: `bundle install`.

 ### Build or serve your site